School Mental Health Project

 Electronic Journals & Newsletters

-• Addressing Barriers to Learning is the quarterly newsletter of the UCLA School Mental Health Project, Center for Mental Health in Schools.
+• Addressing Barriers to Learning is the quarterly ejournal of the UCLA Center for MH in Schools & Student/Learning Supports.
 It offers a feature article on an issue relevant to mental health in schools and updated information about center resources.

 • Adolescent & School Health Update is a monthly newsletter that hopes to be "an informative and interesting update on adolescent and school health issues."
 It is published by the Association of State and Territorial Health Officials (ASTHO).